 Reading your Reticle

 If you’re the novice we’re speaking of, becoming an expert at range estimation via a ranging reticle isn’t impossible, but it really does take a lot of practice.
-From start to finish, it might take an expert 10-second to determine how far away the target is.
+It might take an expert 10-second to determine how far away the target is from start to finish.
 This includes getting steady and plugging in the formula.
 If you aren’t an expert, it could take much longer.
-The average time is about 10-30 seconds, but could take up to a minute depending on the environment you’re in.
+The average time is about 10-30 seconds but could take up to a minute, depending on the environment you’re in.
 This is why it’s so important to practice.
 It may not seem like it, but 30 seconds is too much time, especially if you’re faced with an adversary.
 You better hope you’re quicker and more accurate than he is.

-Before we get much further, it’s important to know, not all reticles are the same.
+Before we get much further, it’s important to know; that not all reticles are the same.
 For the purpose of this article, we’re going to stick with the Mil-dot.
 However, some are mil scaled, without the dot.
 Therefore, it’s important to know your reticle and how to read it.
 Sometimes, the reticles will look different, but they act the same.
-However, in some cases, things may look a little wonky, compared to what we’re talking about here.
+However, things may look a little wonky in some cases compared to what we’re talking about here.
 This is why it’s important to look up your reticle’s scale and how to read it properly.

 Finally, we can get to the fun stuff.
 How to actually use the Mil-dots method.
 If you want to calculate how far you are from your target, you’ll first need to know the dimensions of your target—this is why it’s important to get out there and track your data before it’s time to make the shot.
 Of course, you can always use Mil-dots or MOA to find your target’s size, but that takes time you might not have while in the field.
 Either way, once you know the target’s size, there are a few ways to calculate the distance, depending on how you want to read your measurements.